isomerpages/moe-alexandrapri/_curriculum/Science.md

 B-2 &nbsp; &nbsp;Commemoration of Environment Events

 In order to raise the awareness of our students to environmental issues, the department plans for certain events to be commemorated in ALPS.
-Not only will participation in the planned activities help&nbsp;to develop a sense of regard for the environment, it helps to highlight their commitment to be responsible global citizens with a stake in conserving the environment.
+Not only will participation in the planned activities help to develop a sense of regard for the environment, it helps to highlight their commitment to be responsible global citizens with a stake in conserving the environment.

 World Water Day